Get Some Sleep!

 Homeschooling High School allows us to enjoy that precious time with these amazing young people whom we love so much.

-“Mom, you can just homeschool me!”
+The Accidental Homeschooler.
+It kind of went something like this, “Mom, you can just homeschool me!”
 My 8-year-old daughter begged.
 Her excitement and hope confused me.

 She did great in school, had so many friends, and wasn’t struggling academically at all.
 It was at home the meltdowns occurred.
 Her frustration would reach a boiling point that would bubble over and leave tears streaming down her beautiful cheeks.
 Her wide blue eyes would spill over with tears, and the sparkle was becoming rarer.
 It was at home, not at school, that the temper tantrums would occur.